quipthaw/Shrike/README.md

 ## SHRIKE

-A directory buster written in rust.
-Potential DDOS Tool
+A directory buster tool that uses brute force combined with a wordlist to search for unlinked content in target directories.
+These resources may store sensitive information about web applications and operational systems, such as source code, credentials, internal network addressing, etc...

 To Compile and Run:
 1) Make sure rust is installed (rust --version)